-Immunizations: Each student shall present his/her immunization record certifying that he/she has received all required immunizations currently due, or shall present an exemption as allowable by law before he/she is admitted to the school.
+Immunizations: Each student shall present his/her immunization record certifying that he/she has received all required immunizations currently due or shall present an exemption as allowable by law before he/she is admitted to the school.

 Illnesses: Students with the following conditions may not attend programs at Fiddlehead School until 24 hours after the symptoms have subsided and should return to school on the next full school day which may require an absence longer than 24 hours: fever, thick nasal discharge, vomiting, diarrhea, heavy coughing, chicken pox, head lice, conjunctivitis, and any other contagious condition or disease.
 If your child becomes ill while at Fiddlehead School, we will call you to pick them up immediately.
-Any student who has the following symptoms within a 24-hour period may not attend school: temperature over 100 degrees, vomiting and/or diarrhea, eye irritation/pink eye, sore throat, or rash.
+Any student who has the following symptoms within a 24-hour period may not attend school: temperature over 100.4 degrees, vomiting and/or diarrhea, eye irritation/pink eye, sore throat, or rash.
 Children returning to school after an extended leave due to illness must have a note from their physician.
+Please report any covid-like symptoms through our Daily Pre-Screen Check on our website, and reference the Health policy for any questions.